STAR-RG/practical_testing_book/testregression/buildsystems.md

 If you don't find that answer, the gradle may not have run the tests.
 This can happen because the tool exists precisely to avoid rework, so it analyzes the inputs and outputs of each task, if the inputs have not changed, it does not execute the task again, considering that it is up-to-date.
 If this is the case, just use the command gradle test `--rerun-tasks`, which forces the gradle to run the tasks again.

 Now we can see which tests were run and the results of each one.
 With a versatile tool such as Gradle you can write many different tasks that can help with your specific build automation, like the one above.

+## Proposed Exercise
+Now that you have finished this section, we suggest to you to create two new test cases for the BinarySearch project: One of them should fail and the other should pass.
+Then run the build process and analyse the result shown in your terminal.